As a result of growth and capacity, The Athelstan Trust school improvement cycle is continually developing and being refined.

 At the core of every aspect of School Improvement lies The Athelstan Trust’s commitment to being an organisation in which children, staff and parents feel part of a caring, collaborative and excellent community.
 These values, alongside the more detailed mission statement, and strategic aims, motivate all school improvement work within the cycle.

 The School Improvement Strategy does not sit alongside a standardised approach to curriculum and pedagogy but is guided by an ethos that respects and values the individual nature and ethos of our schools while believing we are more effective when we work together and support each other.
-However, each school’s curriculum is aligned to The Athelstan Trust curriculum statement and through the school improvement team’s work to foster collaboration across schools, there are increasingly common examples of schools sharing both approaches to curriculum (maths being most wholly aligned) and pedagogy.
+However, each school’s curriculum is aligned to The Athelstan Trust curriculum statement and through the SI Team’s work to foster collaboration across schools, there are increasingly common examples of schools sharing both approaches to curriculum (maths being the most wholly aligned) and pedagogy.

 With collaboration as one of our core values, the school improvement cycle includes regular opportunities to meet and share good practice.
 The agenda for these meetings are led by various members of the school improvement team and designed to be strategic in terms of responding to identified need and creating actions points that feed into continuous school improvement:

-- English, maths, PSHE, pastoral leads and SENCOs meet at least three times a year, led by the linked School Improvement Lead.
+• English, maths, science, pastoral leads and SENCOs meet at least three times a year, led by the linked School Improvement Lead.
 Other faculties are encouraged to meet at least once a year, with the agenda led by subject specialists but the meeting facilitated by a linked School Improvement Lead.
 Time is given on the Bi-annual Athelstan Trust days for subject specialist teams to meet.

-- Disadvantaged, Attendance and Data, CPD and Teaching and Learning leads from each senior leadership team meet at least twice a year, led by a linked School Improvement Lead.
+• Disadvantaged, Attendance and Data, PSHE, Mental Health, Reading, CPD / Teaching and Learning leads from each senior leadership team meet at least twice a year, led by a linked School Improvement Lead.

 People, Learning and Capacity